Radix Sort Algorithm in Data Structure

 Time Complexity of Radix Sort

-You can use the counting sort as a subroutine, as each iteration will take O(n+b) time.
-If d iterations exist, the total running time becomes O(d*(n+b)).
-Here, “O” means the complexity function.
+Using counting sort as a subroutine, each iteration takes O(n + b) time.
+If d iterations exist, the total running time becomes O(d * (n + b)).
+Here, “O” denotes the complexity function.

 Linearity of Radix Sort

-Radix Sort is linear when
+Radix Sort is linear when:

 • d is constant, where d is the number of digits of the largest element.